Wastopia/w2pia-core/README.md

 ## Credits 🙌

-- Game Development: Roosa, Imad, Dennis
+- Game Development:
-- Artwork and Graphics: Imad
+- Artwork and Graphics:
-- Background Music: Effy, Xiuming
+- Background Music:

-Enjoy playing Trashformers and have fun saving the planet, one piece of garbage at a time! 🌟
+Enjoy playing W2pia and have fun saving the planet, one piece of garbage at a time! 🌟